ilkhem/icebeem/README.md

-  --baseline            Run the script for the baseline --semisupervised      Run semi-supervised experiments --transfer            Run the transfer learning experiments after pretraining --plot                Plot transfer learning experiment for the selected dataset
+  --baseline            Run the script for the baseline --semisupervised      Run semi-supervised experiments --transfer            Run the transfer learning experiments after pretraining --representation      Run experiments to verify identifiability of learnt representations --retrainNets         Should EBMs be trained for representation experiments (omit to use pretrained networks) --plot                Plot transfer learning experiment for the selected dataset
 ```